 To draw actionable insights regarding your workplace data, project progress, and timelines, you can integrate your Asana account into a stable database like PostgreSQL that allows you to carry out in-depth analysis.
 Follow the step below to integrate Asana to PostgreSQL.

-To connect Snapchat and Redshift, you can use two methods.
+To connect Asana and PostgreSQL, you can use two methods.
 These two methods are explained below:

 Method 1: Connect Asana to PostgreSQL Using Hevo

 Hevo provides PostgreSQL as a Destination for loading/transferring data from any Source system, which also includes Asana.
-You can refer to Hevo’s documentation for Permissions, User Authentication, and Prerequisites for PostgreSQL as a destination here.
+You can refer to Hevo’s documentation for Permissions, User Authentication, and Prerequisites for PostgreSQL as a destination.

 Configure Asana as a Source